GarompaEstomper/All_Maps_with_Sven_Hands/README.md

-ADDITIONAL CREDITS: (for NPCs, items and other bits that are not the weapons)
+ADDITIONAL CREDITS
 ===========================================================================

-- All of this people and obviously the Sven Co-op team (And DNIO071 for the remappable enhanced SC hands!), the Sven Co-op discord community, Valve and Gearbox.
+- All of these people and obviously the Sven Co-op team (And DNIO071 for the remappable enhanced SC hands!), the Sven Co-op discord community, Valve and Gearbox.

 !NC!
 Furious